OpenNews/srccon-2022/program.md

 ## Sessions

-Thank you to everyone who submitted proposals, and to the [community panel](#community-review) that helped us during the review process!
-We have a few session details and facilitators still to confirm, and some descriptions here may evolve between now and SRCCON.
+Thank you to the [community panel](#community-review) that helped us during our review process!
 Our conference schedule this year will include the sessions below.

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.sessions %}